Locks and deadlocks

 Lock contention

-Table 1.
-Locks taken for specific graph modifications
+Table 2.
+Obtained locks for graph modifications

 Creating a node